elastic/connectors/docs/DEVELOPING.md

 This connector is in **beta** and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.
 Beta features are not subject to the support SLA of official GA features.

-All those services and records, user has access to, will be indexed according to the configurations provided.
+All services and records the user has access to will be indexed according to the configurations provided.

 ### Usage